 Write a letter to the editor or an op-ed to as many newspapers as you can find.
 These can reach many people.
 Then post it on social media.

-Sample op-ed for an Idahoan audience:
+Sample op-eds for an Idahoan audience:

-Sample op-eds for a rural Oregon audience:
+Sample op-eds for a southern & eastern Oregon audience:

 Unpublished op-ed for Douglas County, Oregon.
 October 2020